GSA/challenges-and-prizes/pages/toolkit/case-studies/asteroid-data-hunter-challenge.md

 <div style="line-height: .75rem">
 <h1 style="margin-top: 1em;">Asteroid Data Hunter Challenge | NASA</h1>
 </div>
-<p style="font-size: x-large;">The Asteroid Data Hunter Challenge was the first open innovation project in support of a NASA grand challenge to find all asteroid threats to human populations and determine what to do about them.
+<p style="font-size: x-large;">The Asteroid Data Hunter Challenge was the first open innovation project in support of a NASA grand challenge to find all asteroid threats to human populations.
 This inaugural challenge led to development of software accessible enough that citizen scientists, hobbyist astronomers, and even professional organizations/institutions could download and use it.
 </p>
 <br>
 <h2>Background</h2>